 - sesame seeds

-Boil the sauce for another minute until thick enough to coat a spoon.
+- Boil the sauce for a few more minutes until thick enough to coat a spoon.

 Looking for more teriyaki recipes?

 - Garlic Butter Shrimp